Willi Castro Preview, Player Props: Twins vs. Rays

-The Minnesota Twins, including Willi Castro (.389 on-base percentage in past 10 games, 53 points above season-long percentage), battle starter Tyler Glasnow and the Tampa Bay Rays at Target Field, Monday at 7:40 PM ET.
+Willi Castro -- with a slugging percentage of .531 in his past 10 games, including one home run -- will be in action for the Minnesota Twins versus the Tampa Bay Rays, with Zack Littell on the hill, on September 12 at 7:40 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4 with a triple) against the Mets.
+In his previous game he had a hitless showing (0-for-4) against the Rays.

 Willi Castro Game Info & Props vs. the Rays